liammcdearmid2/Beans/ReadMe.txt

 Testing the API
 Once the application is running locally, you can test the following endpoints using Swagger UI or a tool like Postman:

+1. GET /api/beans
-GET /api/beans - Retrieves all beans.
+Retrieves all beans.

+2. GET /api/beans/{id}
-GET /api/beans/{id} - Retrieves a specific bean by ID.
+Retrieves a specific bean by ID.

+3. POST /api/beans
-POST /api/beans - Adds a new bean.
+Adds a new bean.
+You must ensure that the _id does not already exist in the database.
+Request Body Example:
+{ "_id": "123", "Name": "Espresso", "Cost": 3.5 }

+4. PATCH /api/beans/{id}
-PATCH /api/beans/{id} - Updates a bean by ID.
+Updates a bean by ID.

+5. DELETE /api/beans/{id}
-DELETE /api/beans/{id} - Deletes a bean by ID.
+Deletes a bean by ID.

+6. POST /api/beans/pick-botd
+Selects the "Bean of the Day."

+7. POST /api/beans/multipleBeans
+Adds a list of beans in one request.
+It ensures that no duplicate _id values are provided in the list.

+Request Body Example:
+[ { "_id": "123", "Name": "Espresso", "Cost": "3.5" }, { "_id": "124", "Name": "Cappuccino", "Cost": "4.0" } ]

+8. POST /api/beans/singleBean
+Adds a single bean to the database, ensuring the _id is unique.
+Request Body Example:
+{ "_id": "125", "Name": "Latte", "Cost": "4.5" }

+9. POST /api/beans/pick-botd
-POST /api/beans/pick-botd - Selects the "Bean of the Day."
+Selects a random bean from the list of beans and marks it as "Bean of the Day."

 Sample Requests:
 Get all beans:
 Method: GET
-URL: /api/allBeans
+URL: /api/beans

 Get bean by ID:
 Method: GET